Tom Clancy's Ghost Recon Wildlands: Post-release

 Tom Clancy's Ghost Recon Wildlands received "generally favorable" reviews for the Xbox One version of the game, while the PlayStation 4 and PC versions received "mixed or average" reviews from critics, according to review aggregator Metacritic, selling four million copies in the first six months, alone.
 The Guardian praised the size of the open world but noted the civilians seem not to bother much about the presence of armored men and, as the reviewer put it, "the warfare being waged around them".
 However The Guardian praised how the villains are written; they are "if not three- then at least two-dimensional characters".
 The Guardians reviewer appreciated the multiplayer, but wrote "By comparison, solo play can feel a little soulless".

-Game Informer's reviewer was impressed by big and varied open world.
+Game Informers reviewer was impressed by big and varied open world.
 He praised the thematic diversity of missions, however he writes that most of them boil down to clearing or infiltrating enemy bases.

-Both The Guardians and Game Informer's reviewer noted that careful plans can be disrupted by enemy patrols.
+Both The Guardians and Game Informers reviewer noted that careful plans can be disrupted by enemy patrols.
 The Guardians reviewer stated that the shooting which then begins is not much in Tom Clancy's style.
 Game Informers reviewer wrote: "I appreciated how this x-factor makes you think on your toes, but I came to hate how frequently they [the patrolmen] appeared out of nowhere".

-In conclusion The Guardian rated the game 3 out of 5 stars and Game Informer rated it 8.25 out of 10.
+In conclusion, The Guardian rated the game 3 out of 5 stars and Game Informer rated it 8.25 out of 10.

 EGM reviewer was critical about the controls: "Aiming feels notably stiff and imprecise, even after aggressive fiddling with the game options" and "vehicle control feels far too loose".
 The EGM reviewer, however, praised array of gadgets, like drone and explosives, as well as support options like mortar strikes and vehicle drop-offs.
 Push Square, on the other hand, described the gadgets in the game as "the most uninteresting roster imaginable with even the most exciting – a parachute and mortar bombardment – failing to raise your pulse at all".
-Push Square considered the game has entertaining elements, namely: "a nice mix of stealth and action, a squad at your command, and enemies that'll mostly drop with a burst of bullets" however he felt the game does not "feel like a Ghost Recon game".
+Push Square considered the game has entertaining elements, namely "a nice mix of stealth and action, a squad at your command, and enemies that'll mostly drop with a burst of bullets"; however, he felt the game does not "feel like a Ghost Recon game".
 He blamed the open world, which, as he admitted, has "some truly impressive environments", but results in making mission design and enemy AI worse.